mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

   You need to choose which item is the primary item of the group.
 After the feedback items are linked, only the primary feedback item appears in the list.
 The feedback items that are linked to the primary item will disappear from the list.
 You can only access these linked feedback items from their primary item.
 If you change the status of the primary feedback item, all the linked items will get the same status automatically.

-  {{% alert color="info" %}}When you open a linked feedback, you can click **Make [the linked feedback] the Primary feedback** to make this feedback the primary of the feedback group instead.{{% /alert %}}
+  {{% alert color="info" %}}When you open a linked feedback, you can click **Make [the linked feedback] the Primary feedback** to make this feedback the primary feedback of the feedback group instead.{{% /alert %}}

 * **Move** – Clicking this moves the selected feedback to any other app of which you are a member.
 Whenever you move feedback, you will also move all linked feedback.
-If you only want to move one feedback, you need to unlink the feedback from the group first.
+If you only want to move one feedback item, you need to unlink the feedback from the group first.

 * **Create Stories** – If your app is connected to [Epics](/developerportal/project-management/epics/) or [Jira](/developerportal/project-management/jira-connector/), clicking this button will convert the selected feedback to stories on the designated board in Epics or Jira.